AbdelattyBadwy16/Youtube_Clone_React/README.md

 # Youtube_Clone_React
-here i use react + rapidApi to make a youtune clone with alot of features like search videos, run videos, filter as type of videos , show channels and their videos all this from real data in rapidApi .

-here i use : react , react-router , rapidApi , more Hooks and custom Hooks , tailwind .
+Here, I'm using React and RapidAPI to create a YouTube clone with a lot of features.
+These features include searching for videos, playing them, filtering videos by type, and displaying channels and their videos.
+All of this is done using real data from RapidAPI.
+I'm using technologies such as React, React Router, RapidAPI, various hooks (including custom hooks), and Tailwind for styling.